-In September of 2013 ZPacks introduced the “Duplex“, a 2-person version of their 1-person “SolPlex” shelter.
+In September of 2013 ZPacks introduced the “Duplex“, a 2-person version of their 1-person “SolPlex” (now the Plexamid) shelter.
 It has since gone on to be used by multiple thru-hikers and has gained some serious love by hikers around the world.
 I finally saved up the cash to buy a Duplex and have been exclusively using it ever since.

 To get this out of the way, before we get into the review of the Duplex:

 The total cost for my Duplex, as it came from ZPacks was: $703.55